Our Practice Areas

 In other cases, a stepparent who has been involved with a child may wish to adopt.
 In other cases, a child may already be with the prospective parents due to a Guardianship or DCFS placement.

-Our experienced attorneys at Henderson Law & Mediation can discuss your options and guide you through the process of Adoption.
+Our experienced attorneys at Henderson & Mehta Law and Mediation Center can discuss your options and guide you through the process of Adoption.

 Custody (Parental Allocation)

 In Illinois what most states refer to as “custody” is called Parental Allocation.
 There are two main components of Parental Allocation.
 One is legal decision-making, which allocates who gets to make major decisions in the children’s lives in the areas of health, education, extra-curricular and religion.
 These decisions can be made together under joint-decision making (formerly joint custody) or one parent can make the decisions under sole-decision making (formerly sole custody).
 The other component of parental allocation (formerly custody) is who the children live with.
 Typically both parents are awarded Parenting Time unless someone presents a danger to the children.
 There are a variety of different schedules that can be established, including each parent having equal or shared time.